alexander-mc/Spotify_Stats/README.md

 ## Links

 + [Spotify Stats](https://spotifystatsapp.herokuapp.com/) - Play with the app!
 Note that this app works best on Chrome.
+Also, because this app is deployed on Heroku, it may take a minute to load.
+If it takes longer than this, you may need to refresh your browser.
 + [Demo](https://youtu.be/X0c1Zpq_0Es) - Watch me demo the app

 ## Preview